jaredwray/keyv/packages/keyv/README.md

 Type: `String`
 Default: `'keyv'`

 This is the namespace for the current instance.
 When you set it it will set it also on the storage adapter.
+This is the preferred way to set the namespace over `.opts.namespace`.

 ### options